dakotamm/research_blog/_posts/2023-08-01-new-depth-yr-avg.md

 7. Write VFC-specific command-line tags.
 8. Weighted averages are not doing a linear interpolation between gridcell depths yet.
 9. Averages below threshold depth are only written for obs data so far.
-10. Averages are only written as "below a threshold" versus within certain depth bins.
-11. Write plotting functions.
+10. Write plotting functions.

 ### Looking Ahead:
-1. Continue data exploration.
+1. Initial conditions for 2017 by end of this week.
 2. Finish KC data cleaning first pass - meet with Parker if necessary.
+3. KC meeting planning.
-3. VFC for Aurora's LO output.
+4. VFC for Aurora's LO output.
 5. Readings with Aurora.
 6. Reach out to Greg Johnson!

 ### Goals For This Week:
-1. Continue data exploration.
-2. Continue data cleaning.
-3. High priority - initial conditions for 2017 run (work with Aurora).